nate-browne/innermachinations/_posts/2019-08-19-Learning-PL.md

 The fact that Haskell doesn't do this means that you don't have as much to worry about when you're reading it;
 what you see is exactly what you get in terms of each function.
 <br><br>
 *This is nice, but why do I care?
-Why should I care about functional programming?
-Imperative works just fine.*
+Imperative programming works just fine.*
 The reason you should care is because learning how to code in a functional paradigm *will* improve your code that you write in __all__ contexts.
 It'll help you understand stuff ranging from lambdas in Python to callbacks and promises in JavaScript.
 You'll learn a new way of approaching problems.
 It'll help with learning languages like Rust.